Ju-Arrighi/cart-api/README.md

 * It's was done in Ruby on Rails, version 7.0.6, Ruby version 3.1.2.

-* It follows REST principles as asked for.
-The gem Active Model Serializer was used with json_api adapter which complies with format specified in jsonapi.org/format.

 * Rails by default uses Minitest.
 This challenge uses RSpec as the testing framework.

 * The DB is Postgresql.
 And its schema is represented by the image bellow: